jake-knerr/cogent/README.md

 #### Notifications of state updates flow downwards from the owning component.

-Child components can read or update state owned higher up, but the notification of the state change should flow downwards to each interested component in a top-down manner.
+Child components can read or update state-owned higher up, but the notification of the state change should flow downwards to each interested component in a top-down manner.

 This ensures that parents react to changes before children.